 While gyms and swimming pools were shut, running was a straightforward exercise to take up that required nothing but a pair of trainers and could be done within a five-kilometre radius.

 “While we can’t remove many of the unknowns from our lives at the moment, we can add some sense of certainty through our daily actions.
 Having a weekly running routine can provide stability.
 It can help us feel more at ease by enabling us to regain some control of our lives,” explains performance sports psychologist and Olympian Jessie Barr.

-However, with a new year and no definitive end to the bleak weather or the lockdown, it can be difficult to stay motivated.
+However, with a new year and no definitive end to the bleak weather or when life will get back to “normal”, it can be difficult to stay motivated.
 As Jessie explains, “Human behaviour though is complex and there is a lot of behavioural science behind why sticking to our resolutions is so difficult.
 Having the best of intentions is great, but that alone is not enough to sustain a behaviour over time.”

 1. Set a goal.

 If you want to stay motivated you really need to understand why you’re doing something.
 Rather than thinking ‘I’m going out running because it’s good for me’ find a specific goal, even if it’s something like timing your regular run and improving on it.
 Make goals, meet them and make new ones.